"Can we bridge socioeconomic, cultural, and class gaps by sharing food experiences rooted in love?"

-As you probably already guessed, Congee Queens wants to do so by feeding you some truly killer congee.
+As you probably already guessed, Congee Queens wants to do so by feeding you some truly killer congee (it's Chinese bubur).

 Founded by chefs Tara Norvell, Pam Yung, Katy Peetz, and Danny Newberg, Congee Queens just held its first pop-up event last weekend at Fitzcarraldo, a bistro on the outskirts of East Williamsburg in Brooklyn.
 There, I learned that the endeavor was born out of the uncertainty many Americans are feeling following the recent presidential election; Yung, until recently the pastry chef at Semilla in Brooklyn, told me, "post-election, amongst myself and many of those in our community, the impetus to act became almost an insatiable itch.
 We can talk and talk, but actions speak louder."

 When Tara Norvell, co-founder and former head chef of Okonomi, came to Yung with the idea for Congee Queens, Yung quickly jumped on board, especially when Norvell pitched the idea "as a retaliation against the American concept of fast food, specifically when it comes to educating our youth about eating in a world that may be vastly different from the one in which we grew up in."

 Norvell told me the idea germinated when "I learned that fast food chains were spending hundreds of millions of dollars every year advertising to children.
 I learned that fast food chains were even offered at lunch in public schools.
 The fast food industry is incredibly resourceful and dangerous.
 I wanted to create something that was in essence the opposite of everything Burger King stands for."